The Bondi to Coogee Coastal Walk – done the Rooftop Bar way!

 Souvenir shopping

-Anyway back to you – you are probably hungry again now and as you are at the famous Icebergs bar and restaurant, with insane sea views…. be rude not to stop for a spot of light lunch!
+You are probably hungry again and as you are at the famous Icebergs bar and restaurant, with insane sea views, it would be rude not to stop for a spot of light lunch at this rooftop terrace.

 Icebergs

-3.30pm NOW, the walk officially begins!
-The path is signposted, from Icebergs and so you simply follow the path.
+15.50: NOW, the walk officially begins!
+Leave Icebergs and you will see up the hill the path is signposted.
 From Bondi firstly to the much lesser known and smaller beach of Tamarama – get your phone ready for some sensational sea views

 Looking back to Bondi

 Throughout your walk there will be so many photo moments, so unless you are supplementing the gym with this walk (many locals do) take it at your pace.
-You’ll also see sea sculptures and if you are lucky enough to be going end of Oct then there is even a full on exhibition lining your walk.
+You’ll also see sea sculptures and if you are lucky enough to be going end of October then there is always an exhibition lining your walk.

 Sea sculptures from the coastal walk